Anna118690/ProjectAnna/readme.md

 6. Delete user account – ok
 7. Admin upload a new course – ok
 8. Admin show all users + delete user -OK
-9. Admin show all course + delete course ok
+9. Admin show all course + delete course ok,  + update course ok, + showMyCourses - ok
 10. Add a comment – ok
 11. Show all comments - ok
 12. Search bar – OK
-13. Afficher tout les courses disponible – OK
+13. Listing of all courses – OK
-14. Selecte une course avec les details – ok
+14. Selecting a course with details – ok
+15. Upload DataFiles - ok
+16. Filters - ok

 TO DO :
-15. Les filtrers

 16. Buy course